ChanJuiHuang/jenkins-docker/README.md

 ## docker-compose.yml
 Yaml file composes jenkins and mongo DB to do test.

-[USER NAME] of volumes of yaml file have to be change to your user
+[your home path] of volumes of yaml file have to be change to your path which you want to store jenkins' data to